-This module progresses students from set assignments to explore self-devised ones, and allows the exploration + development of practice in their chosen photographic specialism.
+This module progresses students from set assignments to explore self-devised ones, and allows the exploration + development of practice in their chosen photographic specialism(s).

 Research and development is an essential component in the development of this work.
 This is a relatively open brief designed to be facilitated by extensive tutorial discussion and support.

 Essentially this module is about exploring the range of ways of getting your work into the public arena, relevant to your practice.
-Some sort of web presence is pretty much an essential, but students may also explore a marketing campaign, online book production, undertake a group or solo exhibition, or devise another route in negotiation with tutors.
+Some sort of web presence is pretty much an essential today, but students may also explore a marketing campaign, online book production, or devise another route in negotiation with tutors.

 This module reflects your impending graduation and independence.
 Your portfolio (in whatever form this may take) will be a crucial vehicle in your employability (at whatever level) on graduation.
 Much seminar time will be allocated to exploring the various options and media to suit your direction.

-In addition students will reflect on and evaluate their progress and achievement with an illustrated presentation to their peers and staff.
+In addition students will reflect on and evaluate their progress and achievement over the previous two years with an illustrated reflective presentation to their peers and staff.